alexpan00/isoseq-prep/scripts/README.md

 - `infer_adapters.py`
   - Purpose: Sample reads from a BAM or FASTQ file, detect polyA/polyT signals, and infer Iso-Seq adapter or multiplexed primer cores.
-With the `--multiplexed` flag it separates shared primer cores from barcode flanks and reports barcode counts for both read ends.
+With the `--multiplexed` flag it separates shared primer cores and tries to infer sample barcodes.

   - Usage examples: